Parking Permit Required

 Visitors to the University

-All visitors to the University should proceed to the Maxcy parking lot (P1) and check in with the parking attendant.
+All visitors to the University who are not a registered guest of a current residential student should proceed to the Maxcy parking lot (P1) and check in with the parking attendant.
 The attendant will advise visitors where to park.
-If there are no available spaces the Maxcy Parking Lot, the attendant will issue a temporary placard to park in an alternate location designated by the parking attendant.
-After 7 p.m. and on weekends, temporary permits can be obtained at the University Police Department, located on the east side of the Campus Store (down the stairs from the Wells Fargo ATM).
+If there are no available spaces in the Maxcy parking lot, the attendant will issue a temporary placard to park in an alternate location designated by the parking attendant.

 Ticketing, Payments, and Appeals for Visitors, Students, Faculty & Staff